 Time Management Features

-- Focus Time: Block distracting apps during homework hours
+- Focus Time: Blocks distractions during homework hours.

 Category-Based Web Filtering